kyma-project/kyma/components/compass-runtime-agent/README.md

 ## Usage

-To start the Connector Service, run this command:
+To start the Compass Runtime Agent, run this command:

 ```
 ./compass-runtime-agent